Pond & moist plants for bees & butterflies

 • Avoid double flowers as they will be lacking in nectar and pollen.
 Insects will have difficulty gaining access to that limited pollen.

-Best pond plants for bees and butterflies:
+Best pond plants for bees and butterflies across the year:

 • Bees in particular need suitable places to make their nests.
 These can be below ground, in dense vegetation, in holes in logs, plant stems, walls which can be created in your moist area.